 git push origin master

-So, in short, two scenarios have been discussed in this article, one in which you have your own project, and you start tracking it using Git.
-And, another scenario is the one in which you start tracking the remote project.
+So, in short, two scenarios have been discussed in this Git practical guide.
+One in which you have your own project, and you start tracking it using Git.
+And another scenario in which you start tracking the remote project.
+Let us know if you want more practical Git examples in this guide.